arctangent-nhsuk/the-way-we-work/quick-guide-for-principal-engineers.md

 At this stage in your career you should focus on the success and professional development of

 - your direct reports (i.e. the people who you line manage)
-- your indirect reports (i.e. the people who they in turn line manage)
+- your indirect reports (i.e. the people who your direct reports line manage)
 - the people operating within multiple (possibly all) Delivery Teams

-## Your Role
+## Your Responsibilities

 Your key responsibilities are to: